Banyutong/deep_learning_hands_on/session_6.md

 ## Introduction

 In this fifth session, we'll delve into reinforcement learning using PyTorch and apply it to a simple task in OpenAI Gym.
 We'll use the classic "CartPole" environment, where the aim is to balance a pole on a moving cart.
+The theoretical part of reinforcement learning can be found in MIT course Lecture 6.
+Please refer to http://introtodeeplearning.com/ for more in depth understanding.
 ---

 ## Prerequisites